-4.12 Version for cheques and payment instructions (postal mandate)
+4.12 Version for cheques

-For cheques and payment instructions (instructions with no account number on the creditor side), the following definitions apply (see also section 2 "Business situations"):
+For cheques (instructions with no account number on the creditor side), the following definitions apply (see also section 2 "Business situations"):

 - Element Payment Method: must contain CHK - Element Creditor Agent: is not sent - Element Creditor: must contain the full address or a unique identifier for the creditor (address including name, postcode, town and street and house number if available). - Element Cheque Instruction: contains sub-elements for cheque-specific instructions.